Fork me on GitHub

 # session - session playback records

-# ssh_session - an active SSH session
+# session_tracker - an active session

 # event - structured audit logging event